jonathanolson/slither/notes/patterns.md

       - pattern board
       - embeddable in tiling (can we show tiling of the pattern board?)
       - HIGHLANDER only? (or the opposite)
+      - Quantity of features(!) -- no black edges? no red edges? hmmm
     -
     - Show embeddings(!), this is REALLY HELPFUL for larger ones
     - If highlander, SHOW SOLUTION STUFF and how it filters out? (i.e. what are input-matching solutions that get filtered, and what is one example)